bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 token used to access the management API.
 The response MAY include an updated access token management URL as well, and if so, the RC MUST use this new URL to manage the new access token.

+[[ Editor's note: the net result is that the client's always going to use the management URL that comes back.
+But should we let the server omit it from the response if it doesn't change?
+That seems like an odd optimization that doesn't help the client. ]]

 ~~~
 {